SantanderMetGroup/bctool/README_BCtable.md

    The default in `preprocessor.ESGF` is the EURO-CORDEX domain.

 **percent2one**
-:  Unit convesion from percent to values between 0 and 1.
+:  Unit conversion from percent to values between 0 and 1.
 Common for fractional land masks.

 **remapnn**
-:  Regridding to the land mask grid by nearest neigbour interpolation.
+:  Regridding to the land mask grid by nearest neighbour interpolation.

-**rename**
+**rename(_name_)**
 :  Renames a variable.
 Useful to avoid overwriting files when the same variable is processed twice.
 E.g. skin temperature might contain SST values over the sea.